siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 # systemctl [start | stop | restart] mariadb.service
 ~~~

-Startup and error messages of the server flow into the Systemd journal.
+Startup and error messages of the server are logged in the Systemd journal.
 Detailed information is available on the external web page [MariaDB Systemd](https://mariadb.com/kb/en/systemd/).

 When searching the Internet for MariaDB's control panel, make sure that the search results refer to Systemd.

 ### MariaDB Log

 The Systemd Journal contains messages about the startup process of the *mariadb.service*.
-It is the first place to go when errors occur.
+It is the first place to go to when errors occur.
 In the console, the command "*journalctl*" displays the messages about MariaDB with:

 ~~~
 journalctl -n 25 -u mariadb.service
 ~~~

-e.g. the last 25 lines.
+(here the last 25 lines)

 Or continuously with: